esp-rs/esp-ieee802154/README.md

 Low-level IEEE802.15.4 driver for the ESP32-C6 and ESP32-H2.

+Implements the PHY/MAC layers of the IEEE802.15.4 protocol stack, and supports sending and receiving of raw frames.

 ## Running examples

-`cargo run --release --example EXAMPLENAME --features esp32c6`
+`cargo run --release --example EXAMPLE_NAME --features CHIP`

+Supported chips:

+- `esp32c6`
+- `esp32h2`

-Available examples
+Available examples:

-- receive_all_frames: print all received frames on channel 15 in promiscuous mode
+- `receive_all_frames`: print all frames received on channel 15, in promiscuous mode
-- receive_frame: print all received frames on channel 11, pan 0x4242 sent to short address 0x2323
+- `receive_frame`: print all frames received on channel 15, pan 0x4242, sent to short address 0x2323
-- send_broadcast_frame: send broadcast frames on channel 11
+- `send_broadcast_frame`: send broadcast frames on channel 15
-- send_frame: send regular frames on channel 11, pan 0x4242 to short address 0x2323
+- `send_frame`: send regular frames on channel 15, pan 0x4242, to short address 0x2323

 ## License